 - A Big Lipped Alligator Moment is the intersection of this and padding.
 A plot point that Makes Just As Much Sense In Context may or may not be padding; it could be vital to the plot.

-This is a touch more extreme than Fridge Logic; in Fridge Logic, it appears to make sense in context, until you examine it more closely.
+- Fridge Logic occurs when something appears to make sense in context, until you examine it more closely.
 This fails to make sense in context, and when examined more closely.
-If it doesn't make sense until you examine it more closely (or makes more sense when you examine it more closely than it does on first glance) it is Fridge Brilliance.

 open/close all folders

 - Apparently, when this Luchadore attended a high school geometry class, he got mad and start promoting Dannon Pudding cups.

 - Near the end of the first Hellsing anime, the main villain catches Alucard's bullets with his head by phasing it.
 He then sends the bullet flying back down the barrel of the gun, somehow causing it to explode all the bullets into Alucard and reduce him to a pile of blood.
 Then again, this is a show about gun-wielding vampires.